 For people seeking cheap eats, Taqueria Muñoz delivers excellent portion sizes that make them a great value.
 While their brick-and-mortar location is one of the coolest restaurants in Asheville, you’ll find their food truck at its permanent location in Woodfin, NC, at Zillicoah Beer Co.

 The taste is just different: from the scratch-made flour and corn tortillas to the various sauces that are made in-house and spice up your tacos and quesadillas.
 Reviewers are always commenting on the fact that this food bursts with flavor – carne asada and beef tongue, for example, may not be your typical cheese, chicken, and rice on a tortilla, but they are made to perfection at this truck.

 Tacos are generally a great food truck food simply because you don’t have to just try one menu item and can instead order two or three to sample multiple flavors in one meal.
 Once you’ve tried the chorizo tacos, believe me, you’ll also be a Taqueria Muñoz fan!

-5. Taste the Most Flavorful Burger at Foothills Local Meats
+5. Foothills Local Meats

 If you want your delicious meals as carnivorous as possible while keeping it local and handcrafted, head to one of Foothills Local Meats’ Asheville food trucks.
 That’s right – food trucks!
 They have a truck at Hi-Wire’s River Arts District beer garden, a truck at Hi-Wire in Biltmore Village, and their combo permanent space and bar with a food truck at Foothills Grange in Black Mountain.